 This fun virtual exercise is one that takes roughly 10 to 15 minutes.
 Post a story about a current event to each team member during the outset of the workday.
 Have an impromptu conversation about the topic.
 Give each person 60 seconds to share their opinion without any response from the other team members.
 Afterward, have a 5-minute group discussion about the topic.
 This activity helps team members to comprehend the dynamics of cooperation and teamwork better.

-Officially known as Cocktail Shake-Up, this fully hosted remote team building activity take 90 minutes and is very popular among virtual teams and managers.
+Officially known as Cocktail Shake-Up, this fully hosted remote team-building activity takes 90 minutes and is very popular among virtual teams and managers.
 The fun involves mixing prohibition-era concoctions with shenanigans and mischief as part of the action.

 For instance, trivia quizzes and/or cheerleading slogans like "hands on your hips, a smile on your lips, a spirit in your heart, we're ready to start!" motivates participants.
 This event requires a trained host to keep energy and participation high.